Our Services

 stamped concrete cottage deck

-"We were totally impressed with the fantastic job that McExcavate did for us.
+"We were totally impressed with the fantastic job that Conor and his crew did for us.
 They were punctual, efficient, knowledgeable and most of all the patio and deck looked absolutely beautiful.
 A few of our neighbours decided to get stamped concrete as well after seeing our wonderful result."

 - M. O'Dell, Calabogie

 “Great service.
-Guys worked hard and were quick to do it.
-Walkway and step look great.
-Thank you to Conor and his crew.
-Very pleased with the job.”
+The guys worked hard and were quick to do it.
+The driveway, front steps and garden wall look great.
+Thank you to Conor and the guys.
+We're very pleased.”

 - J. Song, Greely

-“Had my walkway done two weeks ago by McExcavate.
+“Had my walkway done two weeks ago by Crusader.
 These guys did a great job.
 The crew was very nice and courteous.
 I would recommend.”

 - P. Todd, Westboro